Dual Diagnosis Treatment Fremont, OH

 A Renewed Mind - 29.1 miles from Fremont, OH

-A Renewed Mind is a dual-diagnosis treatment center in Perrysburg, Ohio that provides treatment for mental health and substance use disorders that include psychotic disorders as well as avoidant personality disorder.
+A Renewed Mind is a dual-diagnosis treatment center in Perrysburg, Ohio that offers treatment for drug and alcohol addiction and mental health disorders that include borderline personality disorder as well as schizophrenia.

 Address: 885 Commerce Drive, Perrysburg, OH 43551 in Wood County